 Winning your PPR fantasy football league is all about preparation, execution and vigilance.
 This article is the last in my series of introductory articles for beginners to fantasy football.
 All of you old pros out there be sure to check in next week as I will be writing a series on sleepers at each position.
 Pre-draft planning is where the preparation comes in; put in the time so that you feel confident at the draft.
 Speaking of the draft, this is the execution.
 All the planning in the world cannot help you if you go off script and grab guys on a whim.
 Finally, vigilance will describe the rest of the season.
-Be sure that you have the optimal lineup every week and pay attention to waivers and/or trades.
+Be sure that you have the optimal lineup every week and pay attention to the waiver wire and seek favorable trades.

 The first phase is getting yourself ready to draft a team.
 Everyone knows who the top players in the league are and they will be drafted early.
 What separates the teams is the ability to discern which players will perform above or below expectations.
 This includes those elite players that were just mentioned; every year there are several first round busts that most people did not see coming.
 I will not go incredibly in depth with the preparation phase as the previous article, “How To Draft Your Fantasy Football Team” covered this.
 Go back and read through that one as there are loads of good tips and links to resources.
 Just be sure that during your preparation you are taking into account the PPR aspect as there are some unexpected players whose value will be much higher than in a standard scoring league.